downrightmike/Web_Developer/README.md

 # Web_Developer
-This is the home for web development project I've completed
+This is the home for web development projects I've successfully delivered.